MeganRoberts-dev/fit_horse/README.md

 	- `git clone https://github.com/MeganRoberts-dev/fit_horse.git`
 7. Press Enter to create your local clone.

+> [!TIP]
-Alternatively, if using Gitpod, you can click below to create your own workspace using this repository.
+> Alternatively, if using Gitpod, you can click below to create your own workspace using this repository.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/MeganRoberts-dev/fit_horse)